Left Continue shopping

 Contact information, emergency information, and any other items of interest will need to be stored so that you can contact your workers or help them in case of an emergency.

 You will need to file information about those who have donated to your fundraising - not only will you want to take care not to contact those people again too soon, but you will want to contact the same donors again after some time as they are likely to contribute again.
 You will need a very good organisational system to keep track of who should be contacted when.
-For each donor, you will want to keep contact information, amounts donated, times when the donor donated money, the donor’s preferred method of being contacted, and the time you should contact them again.
+For each person or organisation that provides financial support or a physical donation, you will want to keep contact information, amount or products donated, times when the donor donated money, the donor’s preferred method of being contacted, and the time you should contact them again.

 Market research

 You need to file all the information you gather about potential donors and potential fundraising ideas.
-This information needs to be quickly accessible when you start fundraising in earnest.
+This information needs to be quickly accessible when you start fundraising.

 Research

-You will want to keep information about other similar not-for-profits with successful fundraising ideas.
+You will want to keep information about other similar not-for-profits or groups with successful fundraising ideas.

 Grant applications